tiltowait/oregon-by-night/docs/House_Rules_and_Character_Creation.md

 roll, that text is stricken and now reads, "One Year" for the duration of Stamina Loss.

+<u>**The Weeping of Kruchina:** This text supersedes the original text.

+The Koldun may instill a crushing despair or nigh-suicidal depression in her enemy.

+System: For one turn per success, the target is overwhelmed by intense misery and weeps uncontrollably.
+Victims lose one Blood Point each combat turn and this can have serious consequences for mortals, ghouls, kinfolk and werewolves.
+Victims cannot engage in any action that requires concentration, and while they can act, they can’t take any actions that would also be prohibited by Frenzy.

+**Wound Sculpting:** LotC 243, works on yourself, other vampires, werewolves, ghouls, kinfolk, mortals and animals.</u>

 ### **20. Minor Adjudications**

 Where the RAW contradicts itself, the Administrator will make a ruling